 grid reference TL 974 340

 A popular two bar local for drinkers who enjoy quiet conversation.
 Both bars are wood panelled.
-Outdoor seating is set beside river Stour which is the county border with Essex.
-The owner Suffolk Country Inns has put the pub up for sale (September 2018).
+Ample outdoor seating is set on the banks of river Stour which is the county border with Essex.
+Along with The Black Swan in Long Medford and The Weeping Willow in Barrow, the Anchor is owned and run by the Chestnut Group.

 The building dates from early to mid 19th century, so was presumably the replacement for an older inn.